Dissociative Seizures: A Comprehensive Guide

 Psychotherapy plays a crucial role in managing dissociative seizures.
 Therapists specializing in trauma-focused therapy, cognitive-behavioral therapy (CBT), or psychodynamic therapy can help individuals explore the root causes of their seizures and develop healthier coping mechanisms.
 The following therapeutic approaches may be beneficial:

-• Cognitive-behavioral therapy (CBT) identifies and modifies negative thought patterns and behaviors that may trigger or exacerbate dissociative seizures.
+- Cognitive-behavioural therapy (CBT) identifies and modifies negative thought patterns and behaviours that may trigger or exacerbate dissociative seizures.
 It helps individuals develop healthier coping strategies and improve their overall well-being.

-• Psychodynamic therapy: Psychodynamic therapy explores the unconscious processes and unresolved conflicts that may underlie dissociative seizures.
-Therapists work with individuals to gain insight into their emotions, thoughts, and behaviors.
+- Psychodynamic therapy: Psychodynamic therapy explores the unconscious processes and unresolved conflicts that may underlie dissociative seizures.
+Therapists work with individuals to gain insight into their emotions, thoughts, and behaviours.

 Stress is a common trigger for dissociative seizures.
 Learning effective stress management techniques can help individuals reduce the frequency and severity of their episodes.
 Here are some strategies to consider: